JuliaPhysics/ThinFilmsTools.jl/README.md

 [ThinFilmsTools.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/Home) provides tools for the design and characterisation of thin films written in Julia.
 Documentation, examples and details can be found in the [Wiki](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/Home) page.

+Check [julia-lang](https://julialang.org/) for how to install and setup the environment.

 ## Installation

 This package is not yet registered.
 It can be installed in Julia with the following ([see further](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html#Adding-unregistered-packages-1)):